-Cooked meats and fish have been shown to contain cancer-causing substances (such as heterocyclic amines) and also acrylamides, which are a reaction between the amino acid asparagine and sugars found in foods.
+Cooked meats and fish have been shown to contain cancer-causing substances (such as heterocyclic amines).
+They can also have acrylamides, which are a reaction between the amino acid asparagine and sugars found in foods.

-A study conducted in Stockholm, Sweden showed that young animals fed a cooked, processed diet initially appeared to be healthy, but once they reached maturity, they began to rapidly age and develop degenerative disease symptoms.
-The control group that was raised on a raw diet didn’t age as fast and showed no degenerative disease symptoms.
+A study conducted in Stockholm, Sweden showed that young animals fed a cooked, processed diet initially appeared to be healthy.
+But once they reached maturity, they began to rapidly age and develop degenerative disease symptoms.
+The control group raised on a raw diet didn’t age as fast and showed no degenerative disease symptoms.

-Historically, we’ve been taught to think that cooking food makes it safer.
+Historically, you’ve learned to think that cooking food makes it safer.
 But research clearly shows there are real health risks with cooked processed foods.

 If your dog has any of the above issues, it might be a good idea to get him off cooked food and onto a raw food diet.